KTRK-TV: Former staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KTRK-TV's transmitter is located near Missouri City, in unincorporated northeastern Fort Bend County.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KTRK-TV discontinued regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+KTRK-TV ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 As most of ABC's owned-and-operated stations moved their digital channels to their former analog allocation for post-transition operations, the station's digital signal relocated from its pre-transition UHF channel 32 to VHF channel 13.
 KPXB-TV currently operates its digital signal on KTRK's pre-transition channel position.

 The station's two digital subchannels, which originally featured additional news coverage and features programming on 13.2 and The Local AccuWeather Channel on 13.3, would eventually take on their current subchannel affiliations upon their respective launches (2009 in the case of Live Well Network; 2015 in the case of Laff).
 In 2015, Live Well no longer produced original programming and was moribund.
 On February 17, 2020, the ABC Owned Television Stations division launched the rebranded Localish subchannel.